iyno-org/Holistic-Clinical-Neurosurgery/main.typ

 == Lumbar Disk Herniation

 #wideblock[
   Returning to the medical student's injury, the herniation occurred on the right side and was relatively small.
 This herniation took place between the L5 and S1 levels of the spinal cord, resulting in compression of the posterior (dorsal) roots. @fig:lumbar-disk-hernia illustrates the varying severities of disc herniations.
+It is clearly visible how the contents of the intervertebral disks may compress the spinal nerves.
+See @fig:intervertebral-disk for a visualization.
+The symptoms may be motor or sensory function abnormalities.
 ]

-#[
+#wideblock[
 #figure(
-    image("images/spinal-cord-overview.svg", height:40%),
+    image("images/spinal-cord-overview.png"),
     caption:[The vertebral column and spinal nerves exiting from it @vertebral-column-overview.]
   ) <fig:vertebral-column>
 ]

-It is clearly visible how the contents of the intervertebral disks may compress the spinal nerves.
-See @fig:intervertebral-disk for a visualization.
-The symptoms may be motor or sensory function abnormalities.

 #note([
   #figure(